Personal Development Baby Steps That Actually Stick

 16021

-Self-reflection sounds great until you’re actually doing it.
-Then it’s uncomfortable as hell.
+Self-reflection sounds great until you do it.
+Then it’s uncomfortable.

 How to do it:

-• Spend 10 minutes before bed writing down what went well and what didn’t
+• Spend 10 minutes before bed noting what worked and what didn’t

-• Ask yourself: “What would I do differently if I could replay today?”
+• Ask: “What would I do differently if I could replay today?”

-• Track your emotional reactions to specific situations over time
+• Track your reactions to specific situations over time

 2. Get Comfortable Being Uncomfortable

-Every project I’ve tackled that scared me—switching from corporate video to narrative filmmaking, launching this blog, traveling solo through Europe—expanded who I am.
-The ones that felt safe?
-They kept me exactly where I was.
+Every project that scared me — switching from corporate video to narrative, launching this blog, traveling Europe solo — expanded who I am.
+The safe ones kept me exactly where I was.

 How to do it:

-• Say yes to one thing each week that makes your stomach drop
+• Say yes to one stomach-drop thing each week

 • Take a different route to work